ariel-os/ariel-os/book/src/tooling/coap.md

 and provide end-to-end security across untrusted proxies.

-Alternatives are possible (for instance DTLS, TLS, IPsec or link-layer encryption) but are currently not implemented / not yet supported in Ariel OS.
+Alternatives are possible (for instance DTLS, TLS, IPsec or link-layer encryption) but are currently not implemented in Ariel OS.

 ### Server access policy